mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]keepaspect** / **-[no]ka**

 	Enables aspect ratio enforcement.
 When this option is on, the game's proper aspect ratio (generally 4:3 or 3:4) is enforced, so you get the game looking like it should.
 When running in a window with this option on, you can only resize the window to the proper aspect ratio, unless you are holding down the CONTROL key.
 By turning the option off, the aspect ratio is allowed to float.
-In full screen mode, this means that all games will stretch to the full screen size (even vertical games).
+In full screen mode, this means that all systems will stretch to the full screen size (even vertical systems).
 In window mode, it means that you can freely resize the window without any constraints.
 The default is ON (*-keepaspect*).

 	The MAME team heavily suggests you leave this at default.
-Stretching games beyond their original aspect ratio will mangle the appearance of the game in ways that no filtering or HLSL can repair.
+Stretching systems beyond their original aspect ratio will mangle the appearance of the game in ways that no filtering or HLSL can repair.

 .. _mame-commandline-waitvsync:

 **-[no]waitvsync**

 	Waits for the refresh period on your computer's monitor to finish before starting to draw video to your screen.
 If this option is off, MAME will just draw to the screen at any old time, even in the middle of a refresh cycle.
 This can cause "tearing" artifacts, where the top portion of the screen is out of sync with the bottom portion.
-Tearing is not noticeable on all games, and some people hate it more than others.
+Tearing is not noticeable on all systems, and some people hate it more than others.
 However, if you turn this option on, you will waste more of your CPU cycles waiting for the proper time to draw, so you will see a performance hit.
 You should only need to turn this on in windowed mode.
 In full screen mode, it is only needed if **-triplebuffer** does not remove the tearing, in which case you should use **-notriplebuffer -waitvsync**.
 Note that this option does not work with **-video gdi** mode.
 The default is OFF (*-nowaitvsync*).

 	Note that SDL-based MAME support for this option depends entirely on your operating system and video drivers; in general it will not work in windowed mode so **-video opengl** and fullscreen give the greatest chance of success.